sthmpsn/Train-Schedule/README.md

 ## Getting Started

 This is just a simple Web App in which you can download and open the "index.html" file.
-The IDE used for this was VS Code
+The IDE used for this was VS Code.

+## Using the Web App

+On load of the page it will automatically pull a snapshot of the data from Firebase.
+To add a new train schedule fill in the appropriate from data and click Submit.
+This will now be in the Firebase database and display on the screen

 ## Built With